Saints top Lady Gaelic Knights and head to states

 Of Ludden, she said, “We knew we could beat them, but they are definitely a great team.
 We knew we had to bring our all in order to win.”

-“It was very intense,” Hauer said of the competition.
+“It was very intense,” Hauer said.
 “We were both playing with a really good purpose.”

 “We want to be the best Catholic school, so we wanted that W,” Hanna Strawn said.